Grand Theft Auto V: Reception

+Initial release

-Initial releaseGrand Theft Auto V received "universal acclaim" from critics, according to review aggregator Metacritic, based on 50 reviews for the PlayStation 3 version and 58 reviews for the Xbox 360 version.
+Grand Theft Auto V received "universal acclaim" from critics, according to review aggregator Metacritic, based on 50 reviews for the PlayStation 3 version and 58 reviews for the Xbox 360 version.
 The game is Metacritic's fifth-highest rated, tied with several others.
 Reviewers liked the multiple lead character formula, heist mission design and presentation, but some did not agree on the quality of the story and characters.
-IGN Keza MacDonald called Grand Theft Auto V "one of the very best video games ever made", and Play considered it "generation-defining" and "exceptional".
-Edge wrote that it is a "remarkable achievement" in open-world design and storytelling, while The Daily Telegraph Tom Hoggins declared it a "colossal feat of technical engineering".
-It became the second-ever western developed game to be awarded a perfect score from the Japanese video game magazine Famitsu.
+IGN called Grand Theft Auto V "one of the very best video games ever made", and Play considered it "generation-defining" and "exceptional".
+Edge wrote that it is a "remarkable achievement" in open-world design and storytelling, while The Daily Telegraph declared it a "colossal feat of technical engineering".
+It became the second-ever western-developed game to be awarded a perfect score from the Japanese video game magazine Famitsu, after The Elder Scrolls V: Skyrim.